samirkutty/tutorialize.me/README.md

 2. npm install
 3. npm start

-You should now see the demo tutorial on the react page with tootips pointers.
+You should now see the demo tutorial on the react page with tootips pointers on localhost:3000